Galajda/GuiPractice/README.md

 	   - For example, if the original target is "C:\Users\Your\Documents\YourPythonProgram.py", change this to python.exe "C:\Users\Your\Documents\YourPythonProgram.py".
-	   - When you apply this change, Windows will add the full path to python.exe
+	   - When you apply this change, Windows will add the full path to python.exe.
 	   - The next time you view the shortcut properties, the target will look like "C:\Path\To\Python\Interpreter\python.exe" "C:\Users\Your\Documents\YourPythonProgram.py"
 	5. Change the Run option to Minimized.
 This will minimize the command-prompt (console) window,